 The vast expanses of grasslands in Manas National Park support a large number of mega herbivorous.
 The tall grass and reeds also called the elephant-grass grow up to a height of over 5 meters during rainy season.

-Birding at Manas National Park.
+Birding at Manas National Park

 Manas National Park is the ultimate destination for bird lover community.
 Over 475 bird species have been recorded making it as the number one birding site in India.
 All five IUCN listed Critically Endangered bird species like King Vulture, Slender-Billed Vulture, White-Rumped Vulture, White-Bellied Heron and the Bengal Florican have been recorded from Manas and its fringe areas.

-Do’s
+Do's in

 • Obtain permit before entering the National Park.